New anime come and go all the time, but some legendary old school anime are here to stay and worth watching.

 20. Ashita no Joe (1970)

-Most coming-of-age tales centre on graduating high school seniors and other people with promising futures.
+Most stories about “coming of age” are about high school graduates and other people with bright futures.

-It’s a game for those, like Joe, who have nothing to lose and everything to gain.
+It’s a game for people like Joe who have nothing to lose and a lot to win.

 19. My Neighbor Totoro (1988)

-And it is all because of the wonderful movie My Neighbor Totoro.
+All of this is because of the great movie My Neighbor Totoro.

-Not only is it a lovely children’s movie, but it also serves as a fantastic introduction to anime in general and the Ghibli works in particular.
+It’s not only a beautiful movie for kids, but it’s also a great way to learn about anime in general and the works of Ghibli in particular.

 18. Ghost in the Shell (1995)